swaptacular/swpt-k8s-config/README.md

 ## Scaling up

-As the number of users grows, you may need to increase the number of running deployment replicas, processes, and threads of the various components, by editing the relevant `kustomization.yaml`, `broker.yaml`, `postgres-cluster.yaml`, and `dragonfly-db.yaml` files.
+As the number of users grow, you may need to increase the number of running deployment replicas, processes, and threads of the various components, by editing the relevant `kustomization.yaml`, `broker.yaml`, `postgres-cluster.yaml`, and `dragonfly-db.yaml` files.